 - Deciding on a set of class rules is important to include in the first week of back to school activities.
 Involve the kids in deciding some of the rules so that they feel responsible for them.

 - The class schedule can change from year to year.
 In order to help kids be prepared for the next activity, these class schedule cards are ideal to use.

 - Back to school activities should definitely include implementing class jobs!
-Kids will be excited to get a job for the day or week, helping them feel responsible and proud of their classroom space.
+In fact, kids will be excited to get a job for the day or week, helping them feel responsible and proud of their classroom space.

 - There are so many seating options available outside the traditional desks and tables usually found in a classroom.
 Flexible seating can transform a classroom for the better.

 - Decide which classroom jobs to include this school year.
-Here are 14 of the most helpful classroom jobs that kids will love.
+In anticipation of that, here are 14 of the most helpful classroom jobs that kids will love.

 - Back to school time is the perfect time to try something new in the classroom.
-Teach kids these signs that will make classroom management so much easier!
+Teach kids sign language to help make classroom management so much easier!

-- Plan for success with these student certificate awards.
+22. Plan for success with these student certificate, hat, and tag awards.
 These awards acknowledge kids for all of the hard work they do.